namenai/Aux-Mod-Changelogs/Aux - TBD - RE3/prework_idea/test.md

 * Sexy as fuck rate of fire, something high
 * Low recoil
 * standard mag, plus a 60-80 round low damage mag.
+* Switch to 212th model cause lets be real its nice.

 ## Z6